StefanJelner/desktop-first-grid/README.md

 ## `negative`

-this function takes a literal CSS value and returns a `calc()` expression which negates the literal CSS value.
+This function takes a literal CSS value and returns a `calc()` expression which negates the literal CSS value.

 Example: